Our accessibility statement

 How we test the website

 The website and digital team review this report weekly and prioritise any issues identified.
-Our aim is to resolve high priority issues on our live website within a month of the report.
+We aim to resolve high-priority issues on our live website within a month of the report.

-As of 13 October 2020, all high priority issues identified against the WCAG 2.1 guidelines have been resolved.
+As of 20 January 2023, all high-priority issues identified in the report have been resolved.
 We are working through the secondary and tertiary priorities in the report.

 Preparation of this accessibility statement